-Note: Separation of siblings in care requires DFPS Program Director approval and documented reason for separation and a visitation plan/schedule for separated siblings.
+Note: Separation of siblings in care requires 4Kids Permanency Regional Manager approval and documented reason for separation and a visitation plan/schedule for separated siblings.

-Once the process for DFPS approval has been completed, 4Kids' Intake Specialist will work together with the Network Provider case manager, the family/agency and DFPS to determine placement date/time and transportation arrangements.
+Once the process for separation of siblings approval has been completed, 4Kids' Intake Specialist will work together with the Network Provider case manager, the family/agency and 4Kids Permanency staff to determine placement date/time and transportation arrangements.
 The DFPS caseworker and/or 4Kids staff, Network Provider case manager, and caregiver must be present to receive the child at the time of placement.

-At the time of placement, the 4Kids Intake Specialist will ensure that all required documents are completed and signed to include 4Kids Placement Authorization form, DFPS Placement Authorization (Form 2085FC), Medical Consenter (Form 2085B), Education Decision-Maker (Form 2085E), and the Child Sexual History Report (Attachment A).
-In addition, 4Kids will assist in ensuring that the required placement documents that need DFPS signature are completed as well.
+At the time of placement, the 4Kids Client Services Specialist will ensure that all required documents are completed and signed to include 4Kids Placement Authorization form, DFPS Placement Authorization (Form 2085FC), Medical Consenter {Form 2085B), Education Decision-Maker (Form 2085E), DFPS Placement Summary (Form 2279) and the Child Sexual History Report (Attachment A).